Exam 1 Study Guide

 Password recovery options

 Passwords are bad.
 They are not incredibly secure.
 English text has a low entropy (approximately 1.2–1.5 bits per character) and are often easy to guess.
-Password files from some high-profile sites have been obtained to validate just how bad a lot of people are at picking passwords.
+Password files from some high-profile sites have been obtained to validate just how bad many people are at picking passwords.
 Over 90% of all user passwords sampled are on a list of the top 1,000 passwords.
 The most common password is password.
 People also tend to reuse passwords.
-If an attacker can get passwords from one place, there is a good chance that many of those passwords will work with other services.
+If an attacker can get passwords from one place, there is a good chance that many will work with other services.

 Despite many people picking bad passwords, people often forget them, especially when they are trying to be good and use different passwords for different accounts.
 There are several common ways of handling forgotten passwords, none of them great: